 .png)

 What I’d Push Further

+Belle de Jour naturally extends beyond the bottle into shared, female-led experiences — such as all-women pajama party lounges and intimate pop-ups designed for unwinding rather than nightlife.
 Through collaborations with jewelry designers, fashion labels, and artists, the same persona could expand its cultural influence — allowing Belle to exist as a collectible, wearable, and experiential presence.

+.png)